isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-The First English and Malay Dictionary.md

 Credit should be given to Bowrey for reproducing his practical experience with spoken Malay into a dictionary despite the relatively short intervals of time he spent in the Malay-speaking regions.6
 Since Bowrey was likely not familiar with the written form, the Malay taught to him was not literary but idiomatic.
 The entries in his dictionary are therefore representative of the type of Malay used in conversations between British traders and local Malays at the time.7 To ensure the Malay words are pronounced correctly, Bowrey inserted accent marks above the vowels.8

+The dictionary was probably useful in facilitating the already significant trade between British and local traders in the
+Malay world.
+In earlier decades, the Portuguese (1511) and later Dutch (1641) had invaded Melaka.
+Not only did trade thrive under the different colonial powers, the
+Malay language continued to be the lingua franca of trade in the East Indies.9
+Bowrey, who spoke Malay fluently, made no bones about the fact that the pursuit of trade in the Malay-speaking countries was his biggest incentive for compiling the dictionary.10 John Leyden
+(see page 47), a scholar of the Malay language, called the dictionary a work of
+“great merit and labour” a century after its publication,11 while Richard O. Winstedt in his book, Malaya (1923), said Bowrey’s grasp of working Malay was something
+“to be envied”.
+Stamford Raffles himself might have benefitted from Bowrey’s mastery.
+Winstedt wrote that when Raffles sought to bring himself up to speed in Malay during his long voyage to the East, he gleaned heartily from “some antediluvian book”.
+This book could very well be Bowrey’s dictionary.12
+Bowrey, who left England in 1668 when he was barely 19 years old, likely